Projective Cyclic Groups in Higher Dimensions: Loxodromic Transformations

 Recall that a loxodromic element $\gamma$ in $\PSL(2 ,\Bbb{C})$ by definition has two fixed points in $p,q\in\P^1$.
 One of these points is repelling, the other attracting.
 Due to this fact one can always choose a small enough ball $W$ with center at the attracting point such that $\gamma ( \overline W) \subset W$.
 We will see bellow that this property characterizes the loxodromic elements.
+The following technical lemmas will help in this characterization of the loxodromic elements.